Please hover over on a project logo to find out about it; click on the logo to visit the project website.

 GlycoHITGlycomics by High throughput Integrated Technologies

 Pintail worked with the AGRC at NUI Galway to submit this 16-partner glycomics/cancer proposal (with Chinese, Japanese and US partners) to the 2010 FP7 Health call.
-We now support the Galway team in dissemination, consortium management, reporting and budget control.
-We’re now working with the AGRC on a new proposal.
+We supported the Galway team in dissemination, consortium management, reporting and budget control all the way through to successful completion.

 APO-DecideSystems Medicine to Deliver Personalised Medicine for Colorectal Cancer

-APO-DECIDE (2012 – 2014), coordinated by Prof. Jochen Prehn of the Royal College of Surgeons in Ireland, was an FP7-funded, SME-focused project that explored the potential of a systems-based analysis of apoptosis signalling pathways to deliver new prognostic and predictive biomarkers for the management of advanced colorectal cancer, and new tools for patient stratification for therapies targeting apoptosis deficiencies in cancer.
-Pintail worked with the consortium from the proposal phase, providing EU expertise, during the negotiation phase , and administrative support and dissemination/exploitation expertise during the project .
+APO-DECIDE (2012 – 2014), coordinated by Prof. Jochen Prehn of the Royal College of Surgeons in Ireland, was an FP7-funded, SME-focused project.
+APO-DECIDE explored the potential of a systems-based analysis of apoptosis signalling pathways to deliver new prognostic and predictive biomarkers for the management of advanced colorectal cancer.
+It also enabled the creation of new tools for patient stratification for therapies targeting apoptosis deficiencies in cancer.
+Pintail worked with the consortium from the proposal phase, during the negotiation phase, and throughout the project.